-Chelsea FC Women manager Emma Hayes held a press conference at Cobham via Zoom to look forward to Sunday’s Continental Tyres League Cup final against Bristol City.
+Chelsea FC Women manager Emma Hayes held a press conference at Cobham via Zoom ahead of Sunday’s Continental Tyres League Cup final fixture against Bristol City…

 Chelsea Women squad news

 Bethany England was replaced in the first half of our round-of-16 second leg versus Atletico Madrid following a clash of heads with a defender, and Hayes gave an update on the Chelsea No.9.